hashkode/hpcfmi-mpivi/README.md

 | **Key concept** | Distributed calculation of J, exchange of J via broadcast, synchronised calculation of epsGlobal as convergence criterion. | Distributed calculation of J based on subset of data without access to data files for ranks other than rank_0, exchange of J via accumulation at every rank, synchronised calculation of epsGlobal as convergence criterion. | Distributed calculation of J, exchange of J via accumulation at rank_0, synchronised calculation of epsGlobal as convergence criterion. |
 | **PlantUML** | !["Scheme 1"](./rep/gen/puml/scheme1.svg "Scheme 1") | !["Scheme 2"](./rep/gen/puml/scheme2.svg "Scheme2") | !["Scheme 3"](./rep/gen/puml/scheme3.svg "Scheme 3") |

-Some schemes rely on local availability of the data sets, these schemes execute the following sub-scheme as shown above.
+Some schemes rely on local availability of the data sets, these schemes execute the following sub-scheme as referenced above.

 !["Scheme Load Data"](./rep/gen/puml/scheme_load_data.svg "Scheme Load Data")

+## Software, methods and tools
+This project is implemented using a set of software tools, namely:
+- CLion from JetBrains for C++/Python development
+- Sublime Merge from Sublime for professional git usage

+Concerning infrastructure, the project depends on
+- HiDrive from Strato for exchange of measurement files and easy distribution of data sets

+and supports
+- continuous integration, continuous testing and even continuous deployment via GitHub actions.

+Deployment is not activated by default, as it would require a sshkey for the TUM HPC cluster on GitHub.
+This is considered unsafe and is therefore not realised.

+The team worked together in a SCRUM style fashion based on issues and a per-issue branch and merge-request.

 # Makefile
 The project can be executed using the make commands listed below.